Jindřichov (Bruntál District): History

 The first written mention of Jindřichov is from 1256.
 The village was founded shortly before by the Olomouc bishop Bruno von Schauenburg, during the German colonization of the region.

 The most notable owners of Jindřichov were the Counts of Hodice, who had built here the castle and the church.
 The village was in their possession from the mid-17th century until 1739.

+Demographics

 Transport

-Jindřichov lies on the Krnov–Głuchołazy–Jeseník railway line.
+Jindřichov is located on the Krnov–Jeseník railway line.

 Sights

 The landmark of Jindřichov is Jindřichov Castle with a large park.
 The castle was built in the Baroque style in the second half of the 17th century, as a seat for the Counts of Hodice.
 The castle was rebuilt in the Empire style in 1844, after it was damaged by a fire.
 Since 2010, the castle has been owned by Jindřichov.
 Today it serves as housing for the socially disadvantaged and as a multi-purpose cultural facility.

 The castle is surrounded by a 4.73 ha large park.
 It was founded by the Counts of Hodice in the French style in the first half of the 17th century, was adapted to the English-style park in the first half of the 19th century.
 There is a great variety of rare trees.
 The park is decorated with several sculptures, the oldest are two marble lions in front of the castle entrance from the 18th century, There is also a fountain and statues of St. Hubert, St. Christopher and Friedrich Schiller.